-Information Barriers are a system (which includes rules, procedures and physical segregation and organisational arrangements) designed to ensure that certain information produced or acquired by employees in one part of Jefferies' business is not shared with employees in another part of Jefferies.
+Information Barriers are a system (which includes rules, procedures and physical segregation and organizational arrangements) designed to ensure that certain information produced or acquired by employees in one part of Jefferies' business is not shared with employees in another part of Jefferies.
 Information Barriers aim to manage conflicts of interest by ensuring that a client's confidential information is not used for the benefit of others and by ensuring that advice and other services are provided to clients independently of Jefferies' interests.
 In general, those employees behind one side of the Information Barrier have no knowledge of confidential information or transactions taking place on the other side of the Information Barrier.
 Each set of persons behind an Information Barrier will, therefore, be wholly unaware of, and able properly to operate without regard to, a conflicting interest outside their side of the Information Barrier and inside the other.
-Employees behind an Information Barrier and inside the other.

-For example, Jefferies' Information Barriers permitthe Sales & Trading, Research, and Asset Management functions of Jefferies to trade securities and other investment products and issue research at their discretion, without the need to consider whether there is a conflicting interest on the Investment Banking side of the Information Barrier.
+Employees behind an Information Barrier will, therefore, be able properly to operate without regard to, a conflicting interest outside their side of the Information Barrier and inside the other.
+For example Jefferies' Information Barriers permit the Sales & Trading, Research, and Asset Management functions of Jefferies to trade securities and other investment products and issue research at their discretion, without the need to consider whether there is a conflicting interest on the Investment Banking side of the Information Barrier.
 In addition to Information Barriers, Jefferies may also establish barriers within an Information Barrier ("Information Boxes") in order to, for example, manage potential conflicts within a specific transaction.
 Personnel inside an Information Box are segregated in terms of physical location and access to IT systems from persons outside the Information Box in order to properly operate without regard to a conflicting interest outside their Information Box.